 Bates White has established an outstanding reputation as a leading firm for evaluating allegations of unlawful agreements among competitors.
 We have been retained in almost every significant international price-fixing matter over the past decade, and we have played a key role in hundreds of price-fixing settlements.
 We specialize in assessing claims of price-fixing, bid-rigging, supply restrictions, and market allocation, and in quantifying the economic effects of such conduct.
 Our professionals routinely provide expert testimony, litigation support, and settlement support to defendant and plaintiff clients.

 - In re Vitamin C Antitrust Litigation—Douglas Bernheim testified on behalf of plaintiffs in the matter at trial in the US District Court for the Eastern District of New York.
 The case alleged price-fixing agreements among Chinese suppliers of vitamin C. Dr. Bernheim concluded that vitamin C prices were inflated during the cartel period primarily because of the activities of the cartel.
 Defendants were found liable for fixing prices with their competitors and fined treble damages of $162.3 million, the full damages requested by plaintiffs.
 The matter marked the first time that Chinese companies faced a trial on US antitrust claims.
 For more information, read the press release.

 - In re Chocolate Confectionary Antitrust Litigation—Provided expert testimony on behalf of defendant Nestlé USA.
 Analyzed economic evidence regarding Nestlé USA’s participation in an alleged conspiracy to fix prices of chocolate confections in the United States.
-Also addressed liability and damages analyses proffered by class and opt-out economic experts.
-Judge Conner granted summary judgment to all three defendants—Hershey, Mars, and Nestlé USA—against the class of direct purchasers and the group of direct purchasers that had filed individual lawsuits.
+Also addressed liability and damages analyses proffered by class and direct action economic experts.
+Judge Conner granted summary judgment in favor of the three named defendants—Hershey, Mars, and Nestlé USA—against the class of direct purchasers and direct purchasers that had filed individual lawsuits.